urql-graphql/urql/docs/graphcache/computed-queries.md

 Note that resolving from a list to details can lead to partial data, this will result in a network-request to get the full data when fields are missing.
-When graphcache isn't [aware of your schema](./schema-awareness.md) it won't show partial data.
+When graphcache isn't [aware of our schema](./schema-awareness.md) it won't show partial data.

 ### Reading a query

-Another method the cache allows is to let you read a full query, this method accepts an object of `query` and optionally `variables`.
+Another method the cache allows is to let us read a full query, this method accepts an object of `query` and optionally `variables`.

 ```js